IMPORTANT INFORMATION FOR TRAVELLERS TO SOUTH AFRICA.

 The new regulations require visa and permit applicants to present their application in person.
 Agents may still accompany you through the submission process but cannot undertake the submission on your behalf any longer.

-Visitors to and from South Africa can travel with children on any ordinary travel document and do not have to produce the unabridged birth certificate or written permission when travelling with one parent.
+Visitors to South Africa as well as South African citizens can travel with children on any ordinary travel document and do not have to produce the unabridged birth certificate or written permission when travelling with one parent.
 Changes regarding these rules have been postponed until 1 June 2015.

-Yellow Fever certificates are required on entry to South Africa if you have travelled from a Yellow Fever risk country.
+Yellow Fever certificates are required on entry to South Africa if you have previously visited a Yellow Fever risk country.

 The requirements for access to South Africa differ from country to country.
-Ideally, one should check with the South African mission in your country of origin.
-You may also consult this list http://www.dha.gov.za/index.php/immigration-services/exempt-countries but it is better to double check with your local authority in the wake of recent changes.
+Ideally, one should check with the South African embassy in your country of origin.
+You may also consult this list of Countries exempt from South African Visas but it is better to double check with your local authority in the wake of recent changes.

 Visas are the responsibility of the traveller.
 It is best to consult with the high commission of the country being travelled to in the country being travelled from as requirements vary and change constantly.
 Siyabona Africa will not be held responsible for any incomplete or incorrect information regarding the visa process gathered by the traveller.